-I had a great week playing synthesizer with the Chicago Symphony Orchestra for Harry Potter and the Chamber of Secrets concert screenings in December!
+I had a great week playing synthesizer with the Chicago Symphony Orchestra for Harry Potter and the Chamber of Secrets concert screenings in December,2018!
 I was invited back for Harry Potter and the Prisoner of Azkaban in June and to play the harmonium part for Mahler's Symphony 8 with Maestra Marin Alsop at Ravinia in July!
-While chatting with Maestra Alsop after the concert I was able to share a score of And We Have Learned Nothing with her!
+While chatting with Maestra Alsop after the concert I was able to share with her a score of And We Have Learned Nothing !

 I am currently contemplating what I might do with some poetry by Stephen Crane (1871-1900).
 You might remember reading his The Red Badge of Courage in high school.
 These are short, wonderfully colorful, thoughtful poems that aren't Victorian in the least.

 I have also started a new piece, Children in Cages.

 My new CD, Concerto, is available from Roven Records.
 It includes my Concerto for Oboe and Orchestra, Concerto for Alto Saxophone and Orchestra, Fantasy for Horn and Orchestra and for Ed, my flute/piccolo concerto.
 Here's the link to purchase.

 There are links below to preview church and synagogue music.
 Contact me for purchase information!

 There are four ways in which a composer earns income; by selling sheet music; by licensing performances of their work; by licensing their work for recordings; and by receiving commissions.
 I always look forward to commissions because I know a performance of something new is coming!

 Things to consider when commissioning a new work